rapidsai/cugraph-docs/docs/cugraph-docs/source/graph_support/algorithms/leiden_community.md

-# Louvain Community
+# Leiden Community

-Louvain community detection seeks to maximize modularity which measures, in quantitative terms, how effectively the graph has been partitioned.
-It actually compares the paritioning to a random partitioning.
+Leidin coummunity detection is very similar to [Louvain community detection](./leiden_community).
+Both seek to maximize modularity which measures, in quantitative terms, how effectively the graph has been partitioned.
+Both compare a proposed partioning to random partitioning.
 Modularity is caculated as follows.

+The base modularity calcution is identical to Louvain:

+$$
+Q = \frac{1}{2m} \sum_{i,j} \left[ A_{ij} - \frac{k_i k_j}{2m} \right] \delta(c_i, c_j)
+$$

+$A_{ij}$ - Does an edge exist between nodes i and j. if the edge exists, $A_{ij} = 1$ if not, it is 0.

+$\frac{k_i k_j}{2m}$ - the number of edges in the case of a random graph

+$delta(c_i, c_j)$ - Are the two nodes in the same community?
+(0 for No. 1 for Yes)

+However, in the cuGraph implementation of Leiden, two optimizations are made:
+1. Leiden utilizes improved convergence criteria for efficiency
+2. It does an additional step to prevent isolated nodes in a community-cluster

+A full explanation of the cuGraph improvements came from thoe paper, [From Louvain to Leiden: guaranteeing well-connected communities](https://www.nature.com/articles/s41598-019-41695-z).

+It improves on Louvain in that it:

+* produces connected communities ( no isolated node )
+* Run faster
+* can be run on weighted and directed graphs

 See [Louvain community on Wikipedia](https://en.wikipedia.org/wiki/Louvain_method) for more details on the algorithm.

+The formula for Louvain community detection is:

 $$
-Q = \frac{1}{2m} \sum_{i,j} \left[ A_{ij} - \frac{k_i k_j}{2m} \right] \delta(c_i, c_j)

 $$

 $A_{ij}$ - Does an edge exist between nodes i and j. if the edge exists, $A_{ij} = 1$ if not, it is 0.